PACIFIST BECOMES JAPAN PRIME MINISTER

 On this date in 1945 in Tokyo, Baron Kijūrō Shidehara became Prime Minister of Japan at the head of a constitutional government committed to pursuing a peaceful future.
 Before the war Shidehara had been a prominent Japanese diplomat and a leading proponent of pacifism in Japan.
 On the same date, October 9, the American occupation authorities repealed the May 1925 Peace Preservation Law, which had given the Imperial Japanese government and its Thought Police within the Home Ministry carte blanche to outlaw any form of political and religious dissent, as well as arrest over 70,000 people between 1925 and 1945.
 The American authorities also removed from their posts roughly 200,000 persons who were deemed responsible for leading the war effort.

-The 1946–1948 International Military Tribunal for the Far East, or Tokyo Trials—equivalent to the Nuremberg Trials in postwar Germany—sentenced sixteen former ministers, generals, and ambassadors in Japan’s military-dominated government to imprisonment.
+The 1946–1948 International Military Tribunal for the Far East, or Tokyo Trials—equivalent to the Nuremberg Trials in postwar Germany—sentenced 16 former ministers, generals, and ambassadors in Japan’s military-dominated government to imprisonment.
 Seven former military and political leaders were sentenced to death, chief among them wartime prime minister and war minister Hideki Tōjō, who was hanged in 1948.
 Japanese Emperor Hirohito (posthumously referred to as Emperor Shōwa) and all members of the Imperial family, such as Prince Yasuhiko Asaka who was implicated in the 1937 Nanking Massacre in China’s capital city, were not prosecuted for involvement in any war crimes—both the Truman administration and Gen. Douglas MacArthur, Supreme Commander for the Allied Powers in Japan, gave Hirohito a free lifetime “Get Out of Jail” card, believing that occupation reforms would be implemented more smoothly if, instead of deposing and prosecuting the emperor, they used him to legitimize their changes.

 American and Japanese leaders moved almost as one to whitewash Hirohito’s wartime role to justify keeping him on his throne—this had been the chief sticking point in moving Japan to accept unconditional surrender.
-By colluding, the U.S. occupation regime and the postwar Japanese government contributed to the memory loss of the Japanese people for the horrific role their nation played in the first half of the 20th century, a memory loss that the sons and daughters of Japan’s neighbors must deal with as Japan moves to claim a leadership role in Asia and the Pacific.
+By colluding, the U.S. occupation regime and the postwar Japanese government contributed to the memory loss of the Japanese people for the horrific role their nation played in the first half of the 20th century, a memory loss that the sons and daughters of Japan’s neighbors must deal with as Japan lays claim to a leadership role in Asia and the Pacific.

 Gen. Hideki Tōjō and His Emperor